-If the problem persists, consult with your pain management specialist.
+If the problem persists, consult with your NJ pain specialists.
 Your physician should perform a thorough evaluation to determine the severity of the condition and the plan of care.

 Outcomes and prognosis for individuals with osteoarthritis will depend on the severity of the joint degeneration, motion loss, weakness and age of the individual.

 In our pain control clinic in NJ individuals with mild degeneration often respond well to conservative treatment including medication for pain and inflammation and a program of exercises for stretching and strengthening of the knee joint and surrounding muscles.
 Most patients show improvement in pain and function in 4-6 weeks.

 Individuals with moderate degenerative changes usually experience greater loss of motion, pain, weakness and loss of function.
 In some cases, arthroscopic surgery may be required to clean the elbow joint.
 Recovery may take from 6-9 weeks following surgery with emphasis on reduction of swelling, restoration of range, strength and function.

 Individuals with severe joint degeneration have significant pain, stiffness, and loss of motion and function.
 The cartilage on the joint surface has been eroded and X-rays often reveal a loss of joint space and “bone-on-bone” contact.
 Joint replacement is usually the treatment of choice.
 At this point quality of life becomes a concern.
 Following a joint replacement the artificial elbow will be different from the natural joint and there will be some limitations in motion and function.
 However, a patient’s quality of life is usually significantly improved following a total joint replacement.
 Recovery following joint replacement can take 3-4 months of intensive physical therapy and rehabilitation.
 Improvements and functional gains can continue to develop for up to a year following the procedure.